 Do you get all the traffic you’d like for your site?
 Do visitors just keep pouring in, letting you meet all of your business goals with ease?

-Yeah, don’t worry, no one actually says Yes to that question.
+Yeah, don’t worry, no one making a living online actually says Yes to that question.

 Getting new people to your site can be tricky, and ever-changing algorithms don’t make it any simpler.